-- Subject to sub-rule c), a Councillor may, at any time when no other Councillor is speaking, ask any question concerning or arising out of the motion or amendment before the Council. - b) Questions are not to be asked between moving and seconding a motion except to seek clarification on the motion moved. - c) The Chairperson has the right to disallow any question that does not specifically relate to the motion or amendment directly before it and to disallow any question should they, in the reasonable opinion of the Chairperson, be considered irrelevant. - d) The Chairperson has the right to limit questions and direct that debate be commenced or resumed.
+- a) Subject to sub-rule c), a Councillor may, prior to the debate when no other Councillor is speaking, ask any question concerning or arising out of the motion or amendment before the Council. - b) Questions are not to be asked between moving and seconding a motion except to seek clarification on the motion moved.

+- c) The Chairperson has the right to disallow any question that does not specifically relate to the motion or amendment directly before it and to disallow any question should they, in the reasonable opinion of the Chairperson, be considered irrelevant. - d) The Chairperson has the right to limit questions and direct that the debate be commenced or resumed.